-You are cordially invited to attend the 2010 Annual Meeting of Shareholders of LifeVantage Corporation, a Colorado corporation.
-The meeting will be held at our offices located at 10813 S. River Front Parkway, Suite 500, South Jordan, Utah 84095 on November 19, 2010 at 9:00 a.m. local time for the following purposes:
+You are cordially invited to attend the fiscal year 2012 Annual Meeting of Shareholders of LifeVantage Corporation, a Colorado corporation.
+We are pleased to announce that we are currently in the process of moving to new and larger office space in Utah, a move which we expect will be complete prior to January 10, 2012, the date of the annual meeting.
+The meeting will be held at our new offices, which will be located at 9815 S. Monroe Street, Suite 100, Sandy, Utah 84070 on January 10, 2012 at 9:00 a.m. local time for the following purposes:

-- 1. To elect eight (8) directors to hold office for a one-year term expiring at our 2011 Annual Meeting of Shareholders and until their respective successors are elected and qualified. - 2.
-To ratify the appointment of Ehrhardt Keefe Steiner & Hottman PC as our independent registered public accounting firm for our fiscal year ending June 30, 2011. - 3.
-To adopt our 2010 Long-Term Incentive Plan. - 4.
+- 1. To elect nine directors to hold office for a one-year term expiring at our fiscal year 2013 Annual Meeting of Shareholders and until their respective successors are elected and qualified. - 2.
+To ratify the appointment of Ehrhardt Keefe Steiner & Hottman PC as our independent registered public accounting firm for our fiscal year ending June 30, 2012. - 3.
+To approve an amendment to our 2010 Long Term Incentive Plan to increase the number of shares available for issuance under the plan. - 4.
 To conduct any other business properly brought before the meeting.